Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-The previous results show that under mild assumptions on a TI kernel the MMD is bounded by constant times a Wasserstein distance, for \emph{any} distributions $\pi,\pi'$ for which these quantities are well-defined.
-In particular it holds for popular kernels such as the Gaussian or kernels of the Matérn class with parameter\footnote{In this case $\kappa_0$ is $C^{2}$ in a neighbourhood of $0$ since $\kappa_0 \in L_1(\R^{d})$ and $\w \rightarrow \|\w\|_2^{2} \widehat{\kappa_0}(\w) \in L_1(\R^{d})$ when $\nu >1$} $\nu > 1$ (for a definition see \eqref{eq:matern_equation} in Section \ref{sec:real_line_study}).
-Note that when the kernel is TI but is not normalized the point (ii) of Corollary \ref{corr:mmdboundedwass} holds also with $C:=\kappa_{0}(0)\sqrt{\lambda_{\max}(-\nabla^{2}[\kappa_{0}](0))}$.
-For other type of \emph{normalized} kernels, the condition \eqref{eq:eqcond} is a necessary and sufficient condition that amounts to checking if there is a constant $C>0$ such that $1-\kappa(\xbf,\ybf) \geq \frac{C^{2}}{2} D^{2}(\xbf,\ybf)$ for all $\xbf,\ybf \in \Xcal$.
-Interestingly, it echoes the ''$C$-strongly locally characteristic‘‘ property of the kernel as in \citep[Definition 5.14]{gribonval2020statistical} but with the reverse inequality.
+Note that when the kernel is TI but is not normalized the second point of Corollary \ref{corr:mmdboundedwass} holds also with $C=\kappa_{0}(0)\sqrt{\lambda_{\max}(-\nabla^{2}[\kappa_{0}](0))}$.
+For other types of \emph{normalized} kernels, condition \eqref{eq:eqcond} is a necessary and sufficient condition that amounts to checking if there is a constant $C>0$ such that $1-\kappa(\xbf,\ybf) \leq \frac{C^{2}}{2} D^{2}(\xbf,\ybf)$ for all $\xbf,\ybf \in \Xcal$.
+Interestingly, it echoes the ‘‘$C$-strongly locally characteristic'' property of the kernel as in \citet[Definition~5.14]{gribonval2020statistical} but with the reverse inequality.
 When the kernel is $C^{2}$ a necessary condition is given by the maximum eigenvalue of the negative Hessian as in \eqref{eq:HessianCondition}.

-Overall Proposition \ref{prop:mmdboundedwass} shows that it is not too difficult to find necessary and sufficient conditions under which the MMD can be controlled by a Wasserstein distance.} What is more difficult to characterize is the inequality in the other direction.
+Overall Proposition \ref{prop:mmdboundedwass} shows that it is not too difficult to find necessary and sufficient conditions under which the MMD can be controlled by a Wasserstein distance.
+What is more difficult to characterize is the inequality in the other direction.